jenkinsci/subversion-plugin/docs/kerberos-auth.md

 # Prerequisites

-- A working Jenkins instance - has been tested on Linux RHEL 7 and Open SUSE 42 with Jenkins 2.32.3
-- Subversion plugin 2.7.2 has been tested
-- Oracle JRE 1.8 with JCE installed - details below
+- A domain account that has access to your Subversion server/repository.
-- Kerberos V5 installation and configuration on the master or agent were the jobs with Subversion will run - only MIT  Kerberos has been tested on Linux, for Windows no dedicated setup is required
+- On Linux a Kerberos V5 installation and configuration - only MIT  Kerberos has been tested on Linux.
-- A domain account that has access to your Subversion server/repository
+- For a Java 8 JRE the JCE must be enabled - details below.
-- For testing a native Subversion 1.8 client is recommended
+- For tests a native Subversion client is recommended.

 # Configure the JRE with Java Cryptography Extension (JCE)